 - We train peer mediators in the school to help pupils resolve disputes between themselves.

 - We can carry out this deeper work with teachers and class groups after completion of the initial 8 week foundation course.

 “The course has been a fantastic introduction to coping with conflict.
 My son has been given the tools to communicate his feelings and frustrations without immediately resorting to hitting or lashing out.
 We’ve seen evidence at home that he is thinking more before he acts.
 He has also become more sensitive to the needs of others and is starting to realize the impact his behaviour can have on others and how this affects friendships.
 Thank you.”
 Parent, P3 Flora Stevenson 2018

-The PSA included in the workshops also noted a difference in the behaviour of the pupils.”
-“I would recommend it to any school as the difference is tangible.
-Our school has 75 percent EAL and 1 in 3 of our pupils are in child poverty.
-This is not an easy place to start but it’s a testament to Fiona and the team that it more than succeeded.”
-Deputy Head Teacher Vanessa Kelly commented “Pupils really enjoyed the sessions.
-They all loved learning new skills which they also used in the playground with other children.”
+“Specific individuals gained considerably and there was an impact on both behavior and confidence.
+The PSA noted a difference in the behavior of the pupils…I would recommend it to any school as the difference is tangible…Our school has 75 per cent EAL and 1 in 3 of our pupils are in child poverty.
+This is not an easy place to start but it’s testament to Fiona and the team that it more than succeeded” Head Teacher Grant Gillies

 A comprehensive outline of the programme is available here.

 Schools interested in hosting the programme are invited to contact us.
-Please email our programme Coordinator Fiona Oliver-Larkin at coopgames[at]peaceandjustice.org.uk .
+Please email our programme Coordinator Fiona Oliver-Larkin at coopgames[at]peaceandjustice.org.uk

 The Peacebuilding for Schools Programme is funded by grants from Network for Soccial Change, Pumphouse Trust, Fellowship of Reconciliation, Anglican Pacifist Fellowship, Edinburgh Peace & Justice Centre legacies and individual donations.